Pollopiccante/ImmersiveText/Assets/ArchitextPackage/README.md

 ### 6. Check if everything works
 Navigate to Assets/Architext/DataObjects/VFXObjects inspect one of the SciptableObjects and generated them into the scene.

+## Demo Scene

+Press escape in the demo scene to open the menu.
+You can move around with WASD, space to go up and shift to go down.
+Left click toggles the reading mode.
+The reading index is set to the index of the closest letter (within a certain range indicated by a sphere appearing) when toggeling reading mode.